DragonsDom/website/amenities.md

 ## Market - Osijek

-Every month there is a big market in Osijek, selling food, clothes, equipment, and machinery.
+Every Sunday there is a big market in Osijek, selling food, clothes, equipment, and machinery.
+Location:  https://maps.app.goo.gl/Uhkp75d5QxY8ndpDA?g_st=ic

+There is also an antique flea market on the first Saturday of each month.

 ## Taxi (to Pecs, Hungary)